Dropping everything to help out in Auckland

 “The trip from the airport to our warehouse usually takes ten minutes.
 It ended up taking us over an hour due to the flooding, slips and road closures”

 At midnight, our team was deployed and able to get to Civil Defence Centres quickly thanks to preparation from team members like Stuart and Tiffany.

 Our hearts are with Aucklanders as the extensive damage and chaos continue to unfold after record-breaking rainfall inundated the city.
-To find out more about our response visit our hub page.

 We are always looking for disaster welfare and support volunteers to help with our emergency response efforts.

 If you enjoy helping others, are keen to work with people from a range of cultures and all walks of life, then sign up to volunteer with us today!